1957: The Little Rock Nine

 > Location: Havana

-U.S.-backed dictator Fulgencio Batista flees Havana as Fidel Castro’s forces advance on the Cuban capital.
-Days later, rebels led by Che Guevara and Camilo Cienfuegos enter the city, followed two days later by Castro’s forces, who quickly consolidate power in Cuba, establishing a communist government in the Caribbean’s largest country.
+U.S.-backed dictator Fulgencio Batista fled Havana as Fidel Castro’s forces advanced on the Cuban capital.
+Days later, rebels led by Che Guevara and Camilo Cienfuegos entered the city, followed two days later by Castro’s forces.
+Castro quickly consolidated power in Cuba, establishing a communist government in the Caribbean’s largest country.

 > Date: Feb.
 1

 When four African American college students — Ezell A. Blair, Franklin E. McCain, Joseph A. McNeil, and David L. Richmond — sat down at a Woolworth’s lunch counter and asked for service, they were denied.
 The young men refused to give up their seats, and their sit-in led to a larger six-month protest that resulted in the desegregation of the lunch counter by that summer and at many other restaurants across the South.